-Yet, when focusing on our overall health and wellbeing, it can be easy to overlook the importance of taking steps to preserve the physical health of our brains.
+Yet, when focusing on our overall health and well-being, it can be easy to overlook the importance of taking steps to preserve the physical health of our brains.

-Diet has been shown to play a significant role in maintaining healthy brain matter and there are plenty of foods that have been proven to help keep our brains healthy, enhance memory and focus, and even improve our ability to do certain tasks.
+Diet has been shown to play a significant role in maintaining a healthy brain and there are plenty of foods that have been proven to help keep our brains healthy, enhance memory and focus, and even improve our ability to do certain tasks.

 With this in mind, here are 10 foods that can help to boost brain health.